 Back to blog

-In this post, I'll show you how to solve this using Unix domain sockets for inter-process communication (IPC), creating a persistent cache that lives outside your Next.js process.
+In this post, I'll show you how to solve this using Unix domain sockets for inter-process communication (IPC), creating a shared cache that all workers can access.

 You might think this would work: